 Daniel didn’t take his eyes off of her, and after a few minutes he started walking toward her.
 She started running away, so Daniel shouted at her to stop or else he would shoot.
 She ignored him.
 After continuing to run, she stopped suddenly, pulled out a knife, and ran toward him.
 The terrorist managed to stab Daniel in the stomach before he stepped back and shot her.
 She was seriously injured.
 Both of them were evacuated to Hadassah Hospital, where they are only a few yards from each other.

-As part of our overall help to victims of terror, The Fellowship‘s Eva Geller gave Daniel a check for $1,000 to help with is medical expenses.
+As part of our overall help to injured soldiers and other victims of terror, The Fellowship‘s Eva Geller gave Daniel a check for $1,000 to help with is medical expenses.
 After talking with Daniel, Eva said, “Daniel is a special person.
 He has a winning smile and is extremely modest.
 He’s a young man with a deep soul.
 He’s sensitive, Zionistic, and real.

 “I sat with him for almost an hour because he wanted to tell me about how the Border Police work and how they’re ready to give their heart and soul in order to protect the citizens of Israel.
 I started to cry.
 This is such a great young man with so much faith in Israel and Zionism.”